‘It Sounded Like an Explosion': Studio City Neighborhood Flooded by Mud, Debris

 Some residents in Studio City were forced to shelter in place Tuesday morning as the a heavy mud and debris flow flooded the area.

-A mudslide as deep as 5 feet was forcing residents to shelter in place and shutting down narrow streets in Studio City Tuesday morning.
+A mudslide as deep as 5 feet was forcing residents to shelter in place and shut down narrow streets in the hills above the San Fernando Valley.
 Downpours are likely again Tuesday morning as the storm continues to hammer the region.

 Authorities were first notified of mud and debris flowing down Fredonia Drive near the intersection of Lankershim Boulevard and Ventura Boulevard at 11:36 p.m.
 Monday.
 At least two homes are affected by the debris flow on Wrightwood Lane, according to the Los Angeles Fire Department.